coffee-and-whiskers/smubiadatathon-data-cereal/README.md

 # SMU BIADatathon 2025 2nd Place
 [Code refactoring in progress]

+**Blog Post:**
+Here is a blog post reflecting on the experience and covering a bit more on our solution : https://coffeenwhiskers.hashnode.dev/smu-bia-datathon-2025

 **Deployed Demo:**
 We have deployed our application through Streamlit Community Cloud here: [https://smubiadatathon-data-cereal-tbfxrucchd6kvyta2eperz.streamlit.app/](https://smubiadatathon-data-cereal-tbfxrucchd6kvyta2eperz.streamlit.app/)